cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 ```lisp
 Function: (interrupt-thread thread function &rest args)
 ```
-Interrupt THREAD and cause it to evaluate FUNCTION before continuing with the interrupted path of execution.
-This may not be a good idea if THREAD is holding locks or doing anything important.
+Interrupt `thread` and cause it to evaluate `function` before continuing with the interrupted path of execution.
+This may not be a good idea if `thread` is holding locks or doing anything important.
 On systems that do not support multiple threads, this function signals an error.